dev-bootcamp-2019/final-project-smitrajput/README.md

     Type `Yes`, if it asks to use another port, in case the port 3000 is already in use.
 12. Login to your Metamask and allow the React App to connect to your MetaMask account.
 13. Click on 'Become a Bounty-Creator' button to register yourself as a Bounty-Creator.
-14. You will the number of Bounty-Creators increase.
+14. You will observe the number of Bounty-Creators increase.
 15. You can also see your Metamask account ETH address